aloxe/huwindty/src/pages/documentation/cms.md

 ## User management with github

-In your repository settings on Github, go to settings > collaborators and click on the button \[Add people].
+In your repository settings on Github, go to settings > collaborators and click on the button \\[Add people].
 You will be able to add any github user as collaborator.
-Only people that you added will be able to edit your pages and you can revoque them at any time by removing them from the list.
+Only people that you added will be able to edit your pages and you can revoke them at any time by removing them from the list.